pulumi/docs/reference/pkg/nodejs/@pulumi/gcp/container/index.md

 </div>
 <h3 class="pdoc-member-header" id="NodePool-version">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-gcp/blob/master/sdk/nodejs/container/nodePool.ts#L171">property <b>version</b></a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-gcp/blob/master/sdk/nodejs/container/nodePool.ts#L90">property <b>version</b></a>
 </h3>
 <div class="pdoc-member-contents" markdown="1">
 <pre class="highlight"><span class='kd'>public </span>version: <a href='https://pulumi.io/reference/pkg/nodejs/@pulumi/pulumi/#Output'>pulumi.Output</a>&lt;<span class='kd'><a href='https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String'>string</a></span>&gt;;</pre>

 The Kubernetes version for the nodes in this pool.
 Note that if this field and `auto_upgrade` are both specified, they will fight each other for what the node version should be, so setting both is highly discouraged.
+While a fuzzy version can be specified, it's recommended that you specify explicit versions as Terraform will see spurious diffs when fuzzy versions are used.
+See the `google_container_engine_versions` data source's `version_prefix` field to approximate fuzzy versions in a Terraform-compatible way.

 </div>
 <h3 class="pdoc-member-header" id="NodePool-zone">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-gcp/blob/master/sdk/nodejs/container/nodePool.ts#L175">property <b>zone</b></a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-gcp/blob/master/sdk/nodejs/container/nodePool.ts#L95">property <b>zone</b></a>
 </h3>
 <div class="pdoc-member-contents" markdown="1">
 <pre class="highlight"><span class='kd'>public </span>zone: <a href='https://pulumi.io/reference/pkg/nodejs/@pulumi/pulumi/#Output'>pulumi.Output</a>&lt;<span class='kd'><a href='https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String'>string</a></span>&gt;;</pre>

-The zone in which the cluster resides.
+The zone in which the cluster resides. `zone` has been deprecated in favor of `location`.

 </div>
 </div>